-Sclerosing angiomatoid nodular transformation (SANT) of the spleen is a recently recognised, rare, non-neoplastic vascular splenic neoplasm of uncertain etiology.
+Sclerosing angiomatoid nodular transformation (SANT) of the spleen is a recently recognised, rare, non-neoplastic vascular splenic lesion of uncertain aetiology.

-The term SANT first appeared in the literature in a 2004 paper by Martel et al 3. which examined a series of 25 cases.
-This relatively uncommon splenic lesion had however been recognised earlier by other authors under different names such as splenic hamartoma, cord capillary hemangioma, and multinodular haemangioma 4.
+The term SANT first appeared in the literature in a 2004 paper by Martel et al. which examined a series of 25 cases 3.
+This relatively uncommon splenic lesion had however been recognised earlier by other authors under different names such as splenic hamartoma, cord capillary haemangioma, and multinodular haemangioma 4.

-Immunohistochemically three distinct types:
+Immunohistochemically, there are three distinct types:

 - vessels consistent with splenic sinusoids and CD34−/CD8+/CD31+

-- small veins arranged in a very intricate mesh-like patterns, CD34−/CD8−/CD31+ 3,4
+- small veins arranged in a very intricate mesh-like pattern, CD34−/CD8−/CD31+ 3,4

 Treatment and prognosis

-Treatment with splenectomy is curative and allows for histopathological characterisation, which appears to remain gold standard 4.
+The lesion is benign without risk of malignant transformation.
+Treatment with splenectomy allows for histopathological characterisation, which is the gold standard 4.